Puzzles, Games, And Mental Health For Seniors

 Further to their credit, Video Games are the only games specifically designed for mind training.
 In fact, a search on your app store will quickly show you a game for just about any training activity you might be seeking.
 If you want to improve your memory, there are games for that.
 If you want to practice puzzles, there are games for that.
 If you want to practice reaction and fast cognition, there are games for that.
 Specialization may be the strongest feature of video games for mental exercise.

-Video games, more than other game types, require the active participation of the player.
+Video games, more than other game types, require the player’s active participation.
 Video games mean that the player takes input from the game’s video environment and makes fast decisions to reach some goal.
-The player is actively engaged in making fast decisions, taking in inputs, processing information, and quickly responding.
+The player is actively making fast decisions, taking in inputs, processing information, and quickly responding.
 For mental sharpness, engagement is key.

-Mental deterioration is one sad aspect of aging, but it doesn’t have to be an inevitability.
-There’s no known cure for Alzheimer’s but there are preventive measures.
-It’s important to know what is part of the natural aging process and what is illness.
+Mental deterioration is one sad aspect of ageing, but it doesn’t have to be inevitable.
+There’s no known cure for Alzheimer’s, but preventive measures exist.
+Knowing what is part of the natural ageing process and what illness is important.

 Studies show that mental exercise can actually slow and even reverse mental slowness.
-Memory and reasoning skills along with the speed of information processing are skills.
-For the young as well as for the old these skills can be trained.
-The difference is that seniors have more reason to exercise and train since the natural process of aging leads to an increased risk of mental deterioration.
+Memory and reasoning skills, along with the speed of information processing, are skills.
+For the young as well as for the old, these skills can be trained.
+The difference is that seniors have more reason to exercise and train since ageing increases the risk of mental deterioration.